-Because the purpose is to present as many elements as possibly, the file as a whole does not represent best practices for SARIF usage, nor does it represent the output of a single, coherent analysis.
-For example, the result presented in the file involves a runtime exception, but at the same time it is marked as suppressedExternally (to demonstrate the result.suppressionStates property), which is unrealistic.
+Because the purpose is to present as many elements as possible, the file as a whole does not represent best practices for SARIF usage, nor does it represent the output of a single, coherent analysis.
+For example, the result presented in the file involves a runtime exception, but at the same time it is marked as suppressed (to demonstrate the result.suppressions property), which is unrealistic.

 {